BONITA C. JACOBS TRANSFER CHAMPION AWARDS

 Each year, NISTS recognizes exemplary transfer advocates who are influencing policies, practices, and programs to benefit transfer students.

 Transfer Champions span a wide range of roles, responsibilities, and functional units.
 Their important and inspiring work offers a compelling model of action for others striving to affect change on behalf of transfer students.
-NISTS will honor the Transfer Champion award winners at both the in-person and virtual NISTS 2023 conference events.
+NISTS will honor the next Transfer Champion award winners during the NISTS 2024 conference in St. Louis, Missouri, February 21-23, 2024.

 Bonita C. Jacobs Transfer Champion Award

 Named for the organization's founder, who has played a significant role in advancing the national transfer conversation, the Bonita C. Jacobs Transfer Champion Award is the most prestigious award offered by the National Institute for the Study of Transfer Students.
 Transfer Champions have demonstrated exceptional advocacy and leadership on behalf of transfer students at the state or national level.
 Throughout their careers, they have significantly improved transfer student access, persistence, and success in areas such as policy, research, or advocacy.
 Transfer Champions are nominated and selected by NISTS.

 The Catalyst Award recognizes mid-career professionals who are game-changers in the transfer field.
 These individuals have worked over time to make a significant impact at the institutional, regional, and/or state levels.
 Awardees demonstrate evidence of leadership, appropriate risk-taking, and disrupting the status quo.
 They use relevant research and theoretical frameworks to develop transfer programs and services.
 And, they ensure the sustainability of initiatives by developing staff and using data to make improvements.
 Generally, these individuals have served in transfer-related roles for approximately ten years.